XanaduAI/Xanadu-Quantum-Codebook/nodes/A.6.2/challengeDescription.md

 ---

 ***Codercise A.6.2.*** Implement the Deutsch-Jozsa algorithm.
-Choose a constant or balanced function based on the ``promise_var`` flag, then implement the circuit from above to determine which.
+Given a constant or balanced function based on the ``promise_var`` flag, implement the circuit from above to determine which it is.
+The function `multisol_hoh_circuit` from the previous exercise is available for you to use.